lineCode/Newtoo/README.md

 ## It's history starts Today

-Newtoo is all new web browser engine written from scratch in [Nim](https://nim-lang.org).
+Newtoo is all new web browser engine written from scratch in С++.
 Its goal is to do similar things differently and to be different.

 # HTML5 & CSS Support